 How demand response can make our energy grid more reliable

 To understand the role of demand response, let’s take a step back and look at how energy demand has changed across Australia’s energy market.

 The growth of renewable energy in the National Energy Market (NEM) has changed the supply and demand balance across the day.

 Energy demand in the middle of the day used to be met by large coal and gas-fired power stations.
 Now in the middle of the day when the sun is shining, a large amount of demand is being met by solar and wind.

 This means traditional coal and gas-fired power plants are required less during the day – but they are still integral in times of peak demand and when the sun isn’t shining, such as in the evening.

-This means more variability in supply across the energy system – and a juggling act to manage the balance between supply and demand, given it is not easy to turn large baseload power stations up and down according to demand.
+This means more variability in supply across the energy system.
+It’s a juggling act to manage the balance between supply and demand, because it’s not easy to turn large baseload power stations up and down according to demand.

 Demand response can help to make electricity systems flexible and reliable because the saved energy from customers collectively reducing their use can be a quick and cost-effective way to reduce the demand for electricity at peak times.
 This provides an alternative to increasing the amount of electricity being generated or building new power plants, and is a more efficient use of energy already in the system.

 Our Future Energy team has evaluated over 2,000 companies over the past three years to find great ideas to make energy easier and smarter for our customers.

 Recently we partnered with a US energy tech startup OhmConnect to make demand response easy – and fun – for customers.